 Intelligent.
 Diverse.
 Grounded.
 Well-rounded.
 Dedicated to making a difference.
 These are the characteristics critical for organizational success that are exemplified by the students of Washington University in St. Louis.
 Given our increasingly complex world and workplace, their drive for challenging work and capacity for collaboration and problem-solving are the foundation for tomorrow's leaders.
 Here are the facts:

 Washington University students are in the highest tier intellectually.

-- Seventh most selective university, as ranked by U.S. News & World Report
+- Eighth most selective university, as ranked by U.S. News & World Report

 - More than 29,000 applications for 1,500 freshman class positions